earp123/IMEG_VEML7700/README.md

 This chip uses I2C to communicate, 2 pins are required to interface

+Standard Deviation Algorithm written by Sam Rall.
-Written by Kevin Townsend/Limor Fried for Adafruit Industries.
+Base driver written by Kevin Townsend/Limor Fried for Adafruit Industries.
 BSD license, check license.txt for more information All text above must be included in any redistribution